andrybicio/supabase-multiple-self-hosting/README.md

 # Supabase Docker

 This is a minimal Docker Compose setup for self-hosting several instances of Supabase.

-Follow the steps [here](https://supabase.com/docs/guides/hosting/docker) to get started.
+# How to use it
+In order to host it in a public server and in domain `mydomain.info`, clone the repo.
+Note that here we assume that mydomain.info is a domain that you own and that you have access to its DNS settings.
+As well as using that URL, you will get access both to the API and to the dashboard, as it will be the entrypoint to communicate with the API Gateway `kong`.
+Indeed it's the latter that will be responsible to wire up the requests to the correct service.

+In addition to supabase docs and suggested steps, here are the steps to follow:
+- Change the environment variables in the .env:
+- Change the `NGINX_VIRTUAL_HOST` and `LETSENCRYPT_VIRTUAL_HOST` to your domain
+- Change the `DEFAULT_EMAIL` to your email
+- Change the `CLERK_CLIENT_ID`, `CLERK_CLIENT_SECRET` and `CLERK_ISSUER` to your Clerk credentials
+- Change the `SESSION_SECRET` to a random hex string of at least 32 characters
+- Change the `SUPABASE_PUBLIC_URL` and `API_EXTERNAL_URL` to the URL you want to access

+## Some notes

 Note that:
 - It makes use of Clerk for authentication of the dashboard